-In 2000, Bracewell was back in management with Halifax Town but resigned a year later after a gruelling season in which he managed to keep their Football League status by just two points.
+He made a return to management in 2000 with Halifax Town but resigned a year later after a gruelling season in which he managed to keep their Football League status by just two points.

-After time working as a FA National Coach and as a director of a children’s football academy, Bracewell returned to Sunderland in 2013 as a development coach, working with the under 18’s and under 21’s.
+After time working as a FA National Coach and as a director of a children’s football academy, Bracewell returned to Sunderland in 2013 as a development coach, working with the under-18 and under21 sides.

-He was then promoted to first team coach in June 2015 after assisting Dick Advocaat at the end of the 2014/15 season before a promotion to assistant manager four months later after the appointment of Sam Allardyce.
+He was then promoted to first team coach in June 2015 before a promotion to assistant manager four months later after the appointment of Sam Allardyce.

 Paul Bracewell: Premier League Statistics